A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Discussion

-With the larger prior on the SMBH mass, we obtain a better reproduction of the stellar kinematics only with the model with a double power-law SFH, similarly to the previous case.
+With the larger prior on the SMBH mass, we obtain better reproduction of the stellar kinematics only with the model featuring a double power-law SFH, as in the previous case.
 However, there are larger changes in the model parameter, and in particular with $\Upsilon^{\rm BCG}_{\rm *, lt}$.
-These changes appear in the width of the $3\sigma\, \rm CI$ while the median and $1\sigma\, \rm CI$ tend to stay the same as the model without SMBH.
+These changes appear in the width of the $3\sigma\, \rm CI$, while the median and $1\sigma\, \rm CI$ tend to remain the same as in the model without a SMBH.
 As our constraints on the SMBH are weak, the modification of $\Upsilon^{\rm BCG}_{\rm *, lt}$ can be overestimated.
-The constraints are too weak to allow for setting a higher bound on the SMBH mass for all three models.
+The constraints are too weak to set a higher bound on the SMBH mass across all three models.
 The middle row of Fig.~\ref{fig:alpha_profile} presents the mismatch parameter, $\alpha$, for these three models.
 The data points within the BCG highlight the modification of the $3\sigma\, \rm CI$, which overlap more favourably with the expected mismatch from \citet{Lu2024}.
 It indicates that a SMBH with masses above the $M_\bullet-\sigma_e$ relation can lead to an overestimation of $\Upsilon^{\rm BCG}_{\rm *, lt}$ within the BCG.
-However, our dataset is not sufficient to assess the presence of such SMBH.
+However, our dataset is insufficient to assess the presence of such a SMBH.

 Another aspect of the SMBH addition is the slight modification of $\Upsilon^{\rm BCG}_{\rm *, lt}$ within the ICL, as the $3\sigma\, \rm CI$ of the double power-law SFH and \textsc{LePhare} SED models are closer to each other than previously.
 In the case of the double power-law SFH, $\Upsilon^{\rm BCG}_{\rm *, lt}$ are in better agreement with $\Upsilon^{\rm BCG}_{\rm *, SED}$ than before, as the $1\sigma\, \rm CI$ is now including $\log \alpha=0$.
 In contrast, the model with a delayed SFH, presents a narrower $3\sigma\, \rm CI$ which barely includes the horizontal line at $\log \alpha=0$.
 Hence, it points toward a more complex correlation with other model components rather than a degeneracy of the mass between the BCG \& ICL and SMBH.